The EyesLibrary configuration file

-EyesLibrary you could initialize the config file with command:
+EyesLibrary you can initialize the config file with the command:

 applitools.yaml has several top sections:

 The shared settings provide defaults for all run types.
-The other sections are for specific types of runs and define their configuration values.
+The other sections are for specific types of run and define their own configuration values.
 By default, they inherit the shared settings, but they can override any configuration if necessary.

-The following fields can appear top-level of applitools.yaml config.
-Unless noted otherwise, you may also set these values under the other top-level fields ( web, mobile_native and selenium_ufg) to define the value when working in that specific mode:
+The following fields can appear top-level of applitools.yaml conf.
+Unless noted otherwise, you can set these values under the other top-level fields (web, mobile_native and selenium_ufg) to define the value when working in that specific mode:

 You must set this value to your Eyes API key.
-See How to obtain your API key for details.
+See How to retrieve your API key for details.

 app_name: my app name